audiotranskription Hintergrund

 Overview of the process

-First, the user sets up (partly) free accounts with all three LLMs and selects a short, non-GDPR-relevant text excerpt.
+First of all, the user needs (partially) free accounts with all three LLMs and selects a short, non-GDPR-relevant text excerpt.
 A simple, open starting question is formulated for the AI interpretation group to initiate the analysis process.

 From free of charge to 60€ per month